JRRS1982/Online-marketplace/README.md

 Total price expected: £73.76
 ```

-Inputs: a command line application with OOP rules being used, promotional rules is going to be an argument passed to the checkout class so presumably different rules can be applied at different times, promotional rules is going to be an open struct or class perhaps, probably a struck as don't expect many methods on it.
+INPUTS: a command line application with OOP rules being used, promotional rules is going to be an argument passed to the checkout class so presumably different rules can be applied at different times, promotional rules is going to be an open struct or class perhaps, probably a struck as don't expect many methods on it.
 Items are going to an inheritance type object probably, maybe creating a new instance when scanned.
 So there will be a lot of objects being passed around, and interacted with via the command line.

-Outputs: As shown above, the checkout object is probably going to print a string over two lines that shows the product code of the objects in the 'basket' variable, and following that an interpolated string with the calculated 'total' price of the basket after the associated promotional discounts.
+OUTPUTS: As shown above, the checkout object is probably going to print a string over two lines that shows the product code of the objects in the 'basket' variable, and following that an interpolated string with the calculated 'total' price of the basket after the associated promotional discounts.

 ### <a name="user_story">User Stories</a>